Begin of page section:

 Current student training research projects

 At the heart of the four-semester Master's degree course in European Ethnology is a two-semester student training research project.
 In a joint research process, individual topics are developed and realized in publications, exhibitions, films, websites and the like.
 Students practice ethnographic and cultural analysis methodology, interpretation, reflection and theory through "learning by doing".
 In doing so, they acquire important professional qualifications from the development of ideas and projects through to the implementation and public communication of their research.
-A departmental annual theme takes up the study project and supplements it with a public seminar series and other courses.
+A departmental annual theme takes up the student training research project and supplements it with a public seminar series and other courses.

 The question of the production of authenticity and, in particular, the romanticization of craftsmanship play a major role in contemporary commodity capitalism (Illouz 2017).
 In contrast, the mass-produced commodity and industrial work experience a devaluing attitude.
 Both forms of production, though negotiated as diametrically opposing, draw on techniques and technics, which remains invisible due to the idealization of craft.